uc-cdis/arborist/README.md

 under `project-abc`.

 In the Gen3 stack, arborist is integrated closely with fence.
-Fence acts as the central identify provider, issuing user tokens (in the form of JWTs) containing the list of policies in the arborist model which are granted to that user.
+Fence acts as the central identity provider, issuing user tokens (in the form of JWTs) containing the list of policies in the arborist model which are granted to that user.
 Other microservices needing to check user authorization to operate on a resource can statelessly verify the user's authorization, making a request to arborist with